 The Teachers' Retirement Board anticipates that balances in the Teachers' Retirement Health Insurance Fund will be reduced in upcoming years due to a combination of healthcare cost increases, the State's flat funding of its contributions to the Fund, the relatively static number of active Connecticut teachers contributing to the Fund, and the increasing number of retirees participating in the Board's health benefit plan.
 In order to address this concern in part, the Board has implemented an Anthem Blue Cross Medicare Advantage PPO plan, effective July 1, 2018.
-The Anthem plan will replace the existing Stirling Benefits Regular Medicare/supplemental benefits plan as the base benefit program, with the Stirling Benefits plan continuing as an optional benefit plan.
-Members opting to remain in the Stirling Benefits plan will be required to pay the full excess cost of the plan.
+The Anthem plan will replace the existing Stirling Benefits Regular Medicare/ supplemental benefit plan.
 In addition the Teachers' Retirement Board has made changes to its prescription drug plan, including modifications to compound drug rules, increases in deductible amounts, increases in the coinsurance rate for generic drugs, and increases in the maximum coinsurance amount.